Huelerssey/huelerssey/README.md

 # 🌟 Over 5 years of experience in Python programming 🌟

-Graduated in Systems Analysis and Development with a postgraduate degree in Data Science and MBA in Project Management.
+Graduated in Systems Analysis and Development with a postgraduate degree in Data Science.
 I transform complex problems into value-driven solutions.

 - In **Machine Learning**, developed models for predicting and classifying vegetal impurities in sugarcane crops, drone image analysis, and motion detection systems.